-The coastal location of Owls Head Provincial Park Reserve makes it unsuitable for a golf course for many reasons, including:
+The coastal location of Owls Head Provincial Park makes it unsuitable for a golf course for many reasons, including:

 - The need to protect the adjacent marine environment